Fish To Farm

-The heritage, wildlife and scenic outdoors offered by this unique part of Moray is celebrated at the annual Really Wild Festival in May.
+The heritage, wildlife and scenic outdoors offered by this unique part of Moray are celebrated at the annual Really Wild Festival in May.

-On first sight, it’s difficult to imagine that there was a significant port dating back to the 16th century at Garmouth with a shipbuilding industry based at neighbouring Kingston village.
+At first sight, it isn’t easy to imagine that there was a significant port dating back to the 16th century at Garmouth with a shipbuilding industry based at neighbouring Kingston village.

 Its significance as a port is underlined by the plaque in the village that commemorates the signing of the Covenant and the Solemn League (in defiance of Cromwell) by King Charles II immediately after coming ashore on 23 June 1650